 Instead, work gradually.
 Here’s a sample process.

-Teach your dog behaviors:
+Teach your dog behaviors and practice:

 - in your living room